 Beside Umberleigh House, which is not open to the public, stands all that remains of Umberleigh Chapel, a 13th-century chapel dedicated to the Holy Trinity.
 Only a single wall of the chapel remains, built into a farm building.

 Medieval monuments from the chapel were removed to Atherington church, including the 13th-century effigy of a knight thought to be Sir William de Champernowne.
 In a curiously appropriate historical twist, the original church at Atherington was founded by King Athelstan himself.

 Umberleigh rail station lies on the famous Tarkas line, lining Exeter and Barnstaple.
 The line is named for Henry Williamson's popular novel about Tarka the Otter, and the journey offers wonderful views of the Devon countryside.

-Just north of the village on the B3227 is the Church of the Good Shepherd, a picturesque 19th century church built for workmen on the Great Wester Railway as a chapel of ease for Chittlehampton.
+Just north of the village on the B3227 is the Church of the Good Shepherd, a picturesque 19th-century church built for workmen on the Great Western Railway as a chapel of ease for Chittlehampton.

 Address: Umberleigh, Devon, England